swaggest/fchi/README.md

 ### URL parameters

 chi's router parses and stores URL parameters right onto the request context.
-Here is an example of how to access URL params in your net/http handlers.
+Here is an example of how to access URL params in your fasthttp handlers.
 And of course, middlewares are able to access the same information.

 ```go